tdimp/tdimp/README.md

-# Hi there 👋, I'm Thomas
+# Hi there, I'm Thomas 👋

 ## I am a software developer passionate about solving complex problems and creating solutions that improve the user experience.